milesccoleman/sylla_bot/README.md

 Topic: <br>Defining Digital Rhetoric (F2F)<br><br>Readings: <br>Hahn, L. K. & Paynton, S. T. .
 Rhetorical criticism.
 In Survey of Communication Study. <br>Deuze, M. (2006).
 Participation, remediation, bricolage: Considering principal components of a digital culture.
 The information society, 22(2), 63-75. <br>Hess, A. (2018 .
 Introduction: Theorizing digital rhetoric.
 In Theorizing Digital Rhetoric. <br><br>Assignments: <br>Community Activity 1 <br>Student Survey <br>Reading Quiz 1.
 ```

-Because I want students to be able to ask what is due on a given week, as well as to be able to ask for a specific week of the term, I have included both of those nouns in the inquiry line.
+Because I want students to be able to ask what is due on a given week, as well as to be able to ask for a specific week of the term, I have included both of those nouns (i.e., "Week 1" and "Janurary 7") in the inquiry line.

-Each of the `<br>`s helps to format my blob content from the information chunk I've included.
+Each of the `<br>`s helps to format my blob of content from the information chunk I've included.

 Rendered in HTML, that content would be: